kiwijomalley/OptimalBipartiteProjection/README.md

 # OptimalBipartiteProjection
-R and Python Code for paper under review at the Journal of Data Science.
-The current version of the scripts are setup to run directly on the data set for our motivating example.
-This contains a lot of supurfluous information from administrative claims data that is not used in the analyses in the current paper.
-It is anticipated that the script will in time be simplified to a barebones version.
-Note that the data wrangling and data analysis are performed in distinct steps because the raw data is patient confidential and can only be analyzed behind a firewall.
+R and Python Code for manuscript currently under review.
+The current version of the scripts are setup to run directly on the input and interim data sets for our motivating example.
+The analyzed raw data set is an administrative claims data set that is not able to be made publically available.
+The data wrangling and data analysis are performed in distinct steps because the raw data is patient confidential and can only be analyzed behind a firewall.
+In future work and post paper acceptance, it is anticipated that the script for generating edge-lists from the claims data for forming the various types of networks will undergo further development that will aid its general usage.

 Python steps